3 years ago · Justin Becker · Comments Off on Reasons to Rent an Apartment: 6 Great Ones

 A private outdoor space comes in the form of a balcony that you can access from your apartment.

-Even though big outdoor spaces are ideal, especially if you like barbecuing and other outdoor activities, they often mean an increased rent.
+Even though big outdoor spaces are ideal, especially if you like barbecuing and other outdoor activities, they often mean an increased rent rate.

-Street parking leaves your car exposed to theft and is often frustrating, especially if you can’t find a parking spot.
+Street parking leaves your car exposed to theft and is often frustrating, especially if you can not find a parking spot.

 If possible, find apartment complexes that offer on-site parking.
 Even if you get home late, you don’t have to worry about parking your car.